SurDno/SRP-Lite/README.md

 - Fixed the HUD bleeding icon being misaligned with its background in widescreen mode. - Armada
 - Fixed the invalid compound vector comparison in shader mark_msaa_edges.ps. - GSC Game World
 - Improved the accuracy of the error message printed by _G.abort() and added a Lua stack traceback to it to further aid error diagnostics. - Decane
+- Fixed the Sunrise Suit using the Leather Jacket HUD model instead of its own. - Kill_the_Strelok
 - Replaced the generic masked face of the player's unarmored character model with Scar's face, as in the leather jacket armored character model (new game required for effect). - Decane
 - Removed the Akm 74/2 introduced into Scar's starting inventory by patch v1.5.10 (new game required for effect). - Decane